frankaging/Causal-Distill/README.md

 # Causal Distillation for Language Models

 Codebase for Causal Distillation for Language Models.
 We fork our main codebase from the [Huggingface Distillation Interface](https://github.com/huggingface/transformers/tree/master/examples/research_projects/distillation).
-This makes it extremely easy to be intergrated with your customized stuffs.

 ## Release Notes
 * **12/02/2021**: We are preparing to release our code.